-A: Only professional researchers can join the VRSC although the range of experience ranges from junior researchers beginning their careers to those who have been working for decades.
+A: Only professional researchers can join the VRSC although the range of experience varies from junior researchers in the early years of their careers to those who have been working for decades.
 In order to preserve the integrity of our organization and its goals we do request a CV from new applicants to ensure that they are indeed qualified to become members.

 Q: As a researcher, how long is the membership and what do I get for it?

-A: Memberships are valid for one calendar year, from January 1st to December 31st.
+A: Memberships are valid for one calendar year, from January 1st to December 31st, regardless of when during the year you join.
 For that fee you have access to the VRSC’s preferred rates with a wide range of archive suppliers.
-It also makes you eligible to participate in a number of educational programs that we offer across the country and access to our closed Facebook page which is updated daily to share industry news and updates.
-The VRSC provides an informal forum for researchers to ask one another questions and share ideas which everyone benefits from.
+It also makes you eligible to participate in a number of educational programs and archives tours that we offer across the country and access to our closed Facebook page which is updated daily to share industry news and updates.
+The VRSC provides access to a database of archive sources, an informal forum for researchers to ask one another questions and share ideas which everyone benefits from.
 VRSC/ARAC also offers a comprehensive medical, dental, life and travel insurance policy to members.